Alejogb1/job-board/blog-data/no-transport-jquery-ajax-issue.md

 id: "no-transport-jquery-ajax-issue"
 ---

-Alright so you're seeing a "no transport" issue with jQuery AJAX huh Been there done that got the t-shirt feels like a rite of passage for any web dev really Especially if you've been around the block like I have
+Alright so you're seeing a "no transport" issue with jQuery AJAX right Been there done that got the t-shirt feels like a rite of passage for any web dev really Especially if you've been around the block like I have

 Okay first off let's get the basic assumptions out of the way you're trying to make an AJAX request using jQuery specifically the `$.ajax` `$.get` `$.post` methods or some variant of them and your browser console is throwing a "no transport" error It's not exactly a pretty sight I know believe me